 Our volunteers are goodwill ambassadors for our hospital, patients and community.
 Active volunteers range in age from 16 to 90 and work in several departments of the hospital, including the gift shop, medical records, admissions, financial services and others.
 These volunteers consistently go above and beyond to make sure patients and visitors know they are welcome and cared for.

-If you have an interest in volunteering, contact Peggy Bennett, Volunteer Services Manager, to set up a time to discuss our areas of need and your interests to make this experience fulfilling and enjoyable.
+If you have an interest in volunteering, contact Phil Floyd, Volunteer Services Manager, to set up a time to discuss our areas of need and your interests to make this experience fulfilling and enjoyable.
 Additionally, you can expect to complete an application (background check), sign our Volunteer Pledge and participate in any necessary training.

 CMH Chaplaincy Program